Pilot Randomized Controlled Trial (RCT): Remote SBIRT Vs. In-Person SBIRT

 Time Frame

-Completion of SBIRT (specific aim 1)
+Completion of SBIRT (Specific Aim 1)

-We will compare the proportion of participants that complete a screen for mental health and substance use, the proportion of those screening positive that are referred to treatment, and the proportion of those referred to treatment that had at least one mental health and/or substance use disorder treatment appointment among those assigned to LTW, compared to TAU.
+We will compare the proportion of participants that complete a screen for mental health and substance use among those assigned to LTWP, compared to TAU.

-Time to Treatment (specific aim 1)
+Referred to Treatment (Specific Aim 1)

 Treatment attendance (defined as attending at least 1 or more visits with a mental health and/or substance use disorder (SUD) treatment provider during pregnancy and the postpartum year)